ppicas/spades/README.md

 Lightweight Android ORM.

-This project is still on alpha stage, it's not ready for production use.
+:warning: **This project is still on alpha stage, it's not ready for production use.**

 Roadmap for version 1.0
 -----------------------

-* Add a Mapper classes code generator based on annotations.
+- [ ] Add a Mapper classes code generator based on annotations.
-* Add a DAO classes code generator based on annotations.
+- [ ] Add a DAO classes code generator based on annotations.
-* Document with Javadoc the main classes.
+- [ ] Document with Javadoc the main classes.
-* Create a tutorial.
+- [ ] Create a tutorial.